Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

   <p>The implication of this is, that if no CRS is explicitly included in the request, CRS84 is assumed.
 This rule also applies if the request uses POST.</p>
   <h4 class="rulelab">How to test</h4>
   <ul>
-    <li>Request spatial data from the API without specifying a coordinate reference system.</li>
+    <li>Issue an HTTP GET request to retrieve some spatial data from the API without specifying a coordinate reference system.</li>
     <li>Validate the retrieved spatial data using the CRS84 reference system (for 2D geometries) or the CRS84h reference system (for 3D geometries).</li>
   </ul>
 </div>